Adoptive Parent Frequently Asked Questions

 We advocate for semi-open and open adoptions because these are the healthiest for both the adopted child and the birth family.
 However, expectant moms ALWAYS have choice in the level of openness with their child.

-- Complete profile book and video
+- Submit profile book and video

 There are several requirements to complete adoptions legally.
 Each state has their own laws and there are also international standards per country.
 Above that are steps taken to ensure things are completely ethical.